lolinekos/thighhighs/guide/colors.md

 # Color and Gradient Usage
-> If you're sick of the typical way of adding color i.e `\x1b[30m` type colors then you're in luck. you can add colors anyway you want be it the background or foreground.
+> If you're sick of the typical way of adding color i.e `\x1b[30m` type colors then you're in luck.\
+> you can add colors anyway you want be it the background or foreground.\
-There are plenty of existing gradients and colors to pick from, but if you can't find you like then you can always make your own in `colors.json`!
+> There are plenty of existing gradients and colors to pick from, but\
+> if you can't find you like then you can always make your own in `colors.json`!\
+> You can use any of the gradients from [uigradients](https://uigradients.com/#Alive).
 >
 > ## Examples
 > \<red\><span style="color:red">text which is colored</span></> colors removed\